saaddouiev/breathwork-app-retention-and-churn-analysis/README.md

-The insight: **channels that bring in lower-intent users (paid_social) convert worse at trial, and the users who do convert but never escalate past ~1.4–1.5 sessions/week are the same ones who later cancel citing "not using enough" rather than price** — and the point where that shows up as churn is mainly around the month 1 to month 3 window.
+The insight: **channels that bring in lower-intent users (paid_social) convert worse at trial, and the users who do convert but never escalate past ~1.4–1.5 sessions/week are the same ones who later cancel citing "not using enough" rather than price** and the point where that shows up as churn is mainly around the month 1 to month 3 window.

 Recommendations:

-- Reallocate acquisition spend away from paid_social.
-Referral converts trial-to-paid at 62.9% vs. 46.2% for paid_social — a 16.7-point gap.
-Pull trial volume by channel next to size this in actual users before shifting budget, but the direction is clear.
+- Pull acquisition spend out of paid_social.
+It converts trial to paid at 46.2% vs. 62.9% for referral, and even users who do convert retain worse (31.1% vs. 47.7% at month 3).
+This is a channel quality problem, not a trial-experience one.

 - Retention spend should go to engagement, not discounts.
 Not_using_enough causes 65% more cancellations than too_expensive (6,273 vs. 3,808).
-Kill or shrink price-led win-back offers; build a habit-formation push — content recommendations, streak nudges — targeted at the week-4-to-month-3 window, where retention falls from 82% to 47%.
+Kill or shrink price-led win-back offers; build a habit-formation push: content recommendations, streak nudges, targeted at the week-4-to-month-3 window, where retention falls from 82% to 47%.

-- Close the monthly-vs-annual churn gap with a mid-trial upgrade push.
-Monthly churns at 55.7% vs. 35.5% for annual.
-Test a discounted annual-upgrade offer surfaced around day 20-25, just before the cliff.
+- Attack the monthly vs. annual churn gap with a mid-trial upgrade push.
+Monthly churns at 55.7%, annual at 35.5%.
+Test a discounted annual upgrade offer around day 20 to 25, right before users hit the cliff.

 # Limitations